Entanglement cost in practical scenarios

-Two parties, Alice and Bob, share a single copy of a maximally entangled state $|\Psi^+_M\>$ of Schmidt rank $M$, and wish to convert it into a given bipartite target state $\rho_{AB}$ using an LOCC map $\Lambda$.
-We refer to the protocol used for this conversion as \emph{one-shot entanglement dilution}.
+\emph{Main result.}---Two parties, Alice and Bob, share a {\em{single copy}} of a maximally entangled state $|\Psi^+_M\>$ of Schmidt number $M$, and wish to convert it into a given bipartite target state $\rho_{AB}$ using an LOCC map $\Lambda$.
+We refer to the protocol used for this conversion as {\em{one-shot entanglement dilution}}.
 For sake of generality, we consider the situation where the final state of the protocol is $\eps$-close to the target state with respect to a suitable distance measure, for any given $\eps\ge 0$.
-More precisely, defining the fidelity of the protocol to be $F^2(\Lambda(\Psi_M^+),\rho_{AB})$, we require $F^2(\Lambda(\Psi_M^+),\rho_{AB})\ge 1-\eps$.
-Further, we denote the optimal fidelity of one-shot entanglement dilution as
+As a measure of closeness, we choose here the (squared) fidelity, which is defined, for states $\rho$ and $\sigma$, as $F^2(\rho,\sigma):=\left(\Tr|\sqrt{\rho}\sqrt{\sigma}|\right)^2$.
+In this way, defining the fidelity of the protocol to be $F^2(\Lambda(\Psi_M^+),\rho_{AB})$, we require $F^2(\Lambda(\Psi_M^+),\rho_{AB})\ge 1-\eps$.
+Further, for any given initial resource $|\Psi^+_M\>$ and any given target state $\rho_{AB}$, we denote the optimal fidelity of one-shot entanglement dilution as